matijakolaric-com/django-music-publisher/docs/features.rst

 Django Music Publisher is free to use, copy, modify, merge, publish, distribute, sublicense, and/or sell.
 It can only be developed further with the help of sponsors.

-Latest release **19.1 Epiphany** was sponsored by `DMP Guru <https://dmp.guru>`_, a specialized platform-as-a-service provider for Django Music Publisher instances.
+Version |version| was sponsored by `DMP Guru <https://dmp.guru>`_, a specialized platform-as-a-service provider for Django Music Publisher instances.
 You can have your own DMP instance set up and running in a minute.
 First 30 days are free.

 Features added in this release
 ++++++++++++++++++++++++++++++